 The National Cathedral is English Gothic in style with exquisite architectural sculpture, wood carving, gargoyles, mosaics, and more than 200 stained glass windows.
 You can take a guided or a self-paced tour of the National Cathedral and explore its dramatic art and Gothic architecture.
 Guided tours are offered on an ongoing basis throughout the day.
-A Tour and Tea program is offered on Tuesdays and Wednesdays.
-If its not too rainy, the gardens are fun to explore as well.
-Read more about the Washington National Cathedral.Continue to 10 of 11 below.
+You can have a tour and tea on Tuesdays and Wednesdays.
+If it's not too rainy, the gardens are fun to explore as well.

 Hang Out at a Bookstore

 Washington has several unique bookstores that offer a selection of mainstream bestsellers and more eclectic titles, food and drink, and a variety of book talks and signings.
 In Dupont Circle, stop by Kramerbooks & Afterwords Cafe.
 Further up Connecticut Avenue, check out the famed Politics and Prose or visit Busboys and Poets at their U Street or Mount Vernon Triangle locations.